webix-hub/docs/data/additional_migration_changes.md

 Tabbar
 ----------

 The default type of tabbar was changed.
-You should set the type:"bottom" if you want to show a tabbar below a multiview
+You should set the type:"bottom" if you want to show a tabbar below a MultiView

 **Old usage**